dstubked/aqua-oss/README.md

 Ensure there is internet connectivity from the lab Kubernetes environment.

 ### Prep the environment.
-Install Vagrant 2.2.7 with the relevant packages for your OS: https://www.vagrantup.com/downloads.html
+Install Vagrant 2.2.7 with the relevant packages for your supported OS: https://www.vagrantup.com/downloads.html

 ### Install lab environment
 ```